MatthewKelly12/Django_Rest_Tutorial/README.md

 ### Create A Model With A One To Many Relationship
 In the directory dogs/models.py, we'll create a Dog model that will have Breed as a Foreign Key.

-Copy the following code beneath your Breed model
+Add the following code beneath your Breed model

 	class Dog(models.Model):
     	name = models.CharField(max_length=50)